 Meditation is another great option, but sometimes it’s hard to block out distractions, silence that ‘inner dialogue’, and let go of negative thoughts.
 If it’s something that works for you, absolutely add it to your day.
 Sometimes taking a few minutes after arriving home, but before getting out of the car can be an ideal time to pause, reflect, and take some mindful breaths.
 If you haven’t jumped on the meditation train, thats ok!
 There are so many other ways to practice self care.
 Go with what works for you.
 Once you get a routine established, you can work on fun new ways to practice wellness and self care.

 If you have the time, and budget, consider getting a massage.
-Have someone work out all those stiff, tired muscles.
+Have someone work out all those stiff, tired muscles is a great way to practice self care.
 Releasing the built-up tension and stress will feel amazing.
 Ask your significant other for a massage, if getting one professionally is not in the budget.
 If you’re solo, you can foam roll your muscles for stress release.

 And, if all else fails…find a great song, crank up the tunes and dance!
 (Bonus points if you also sing!)
 Even if your voice isn’t Grammy-worthy, it’s great to turn on the music and dance away the stress.
 Try it for just one song.
 I’m sure you’ll love it!